Generic selectors

 Fixed sizes

-Hierarchy button icons
+Hierarchy

-Use different button hierarchies and in the following order: tertiary, secondary, primary;
+Use different button hierarchies and in the following order: tertiary, secondary, primary.

-Combine theme colors with grey;
+Combine theme colors with grey.

-Use secondary buttons of the same color together;
+Use secondary buttons of the same color together.

 Case Studies